-That was the moment I realized I was born with a twitch.
-For me it felt natural, like breathing, but kids and adults tormented me with negativity.
-Sometimes, I wished that everyone was diagnosed with a twitching disorder so that it appeared to be a normal characteristic about ourselves.
-I imagine myself as Oprah running up and down rows of people in an auditorium while screaming, “You get a twitch!
+That was the moment I realized I had been born with a twitch.
+For me it felt natural, like breathing, but kids and adults reacted with negativity.
+Sometimes, I wished that everyone could be diagnosed with a twitching disorder so that it would be a normal characteristic.
+I imagined myself as Oprah running up and down rows of people in an auditorium, screaming, “You get a twitch!
 You get a twitch!
-EVERYONE GET’S A TWITCH!”
+EVERYONE GETS A TWITCH!”

-Growing up, I picked up at least 3 different twitches.
-I came to believe that my twitches were my superpower because I was able to morph them into different appearances.
+Growing up, I had at least three different twitches.
+I came to believe that they were my superpower because I was able to morph them into different appearances.
 I grew out of my dog phase and picked up a new twitch: shrugging my shoulders.
-Although this one wasn’t as annoying as my dog whimper, it made it awkward to talk to other people.
-The first day I picked up this twitch, I was 12 years old and at the mall with my parents shopping for jeans.
+Although this one wasn’t as annoying as my dog whimper, it made it awkward to talk to people.
+The first day I noticed this twitch, I was 12 years old and at the mall with my parents shopping for jeans.
 I found a pair that I wanted to try on, so I went to the fitting rooms.
 An employee asked in a trying-to-be-polite voice but with a sprinkle of I’m-so-annoyed-with-this-job voice, “How many?”
 I shrugged twice, my right shoulder almost sucker punching my face.
 The employee sighed, “Well, it looks like you have just one.”
-I wanted to say sorry in that I didn’t mean my shrug to be a sarcastic response for “I don’t know,” but the employee had already left.
+I wanted to say sorry in that I didn’t mean my shrug to be a sarcastic “I don’t know,” but the employee had already left.
 I entered the fitting room, and shrugged it off.

 “Stop it now.
-People are going to stare and think how weird you are,” my mom said.
+People are going to stare and think you are weird,” my mom said.

 My brother, however, looked on the bright side.
 “At Disneyland, you can say you have a mental condition, and we can get to the front of the lines!”
 I haven’t tried this.
 It would be too embarrassing to have to dramatize my twitch to persuade the Disneyland worker of my “mental condition.”
-As I grew older, it seemed more disrespectful to have to twitch in front of my teachers and other adults.
-Back when I was a kid, I didn’t see anything wrong with having a twitch.
-People looked at me, and probably thought that I was just playing around or acting like an idiot.
-But to me, it was like wearing a striped shirt, or a belt—it was a detail not worth talking about.
+As I grew older, I feared that my teachers and other adults would think my twitching was me being disrespectful.
+When I was a kid, I didn’t see anything wrong with having a twitch.
+People looked at me and probably thought that I was just playing or acting like an idiot.
+But to me, it was like wearing a striped shirt, or a belt – a detail not worth talking about.

 I didn’t think I had a mental condition; it was just a twitch.
-I enjoyed seeing other people have a twitch and act as if it were a part of their daily life.
-For instance, my mom—ironically—has a twitch where her left eye repeatedly blinks.
-She tells me to stop when she hasn’t even been able to stop hers.
-Once, we sat on the couch together watching TV, and I caught her left eye twitching.
-I said to her what she continually said to me:
+I enjoyed seeing other people have a twitch and deal with it as a part of their daily life.
+For instance, my mom – ironically – has a twitch where her left eye repeatedly blinks.
+She tells me to stop twitching, even though she clearly can’t control hers.
+Once, we were sitting on the couch together watching TV, and I caught her left eye twitching.
+I said to her what she was constantly saying to me:

-“People are going to stare and think how weird you are, mom.”
+“People are going to stare and think you are weird, Mom.”

 This triggers a rippling domino effect: